Personal profile

 Professor Giancarlo Biagini joined Liverpool School of Tropical Medicine (LSTM) in 2001, following postdoctoral positions at the University of New South Wales, Sydney and the University of Cambridge.
 He was appointed Head of the Department of Tropical Disease Biology in 2020 and became Pro Vice-Chancellor for Research and Innovation in 2023.

 A recognised international leader in translational infection research, Giancarlo has led major global health consortia and contributes to shaping national and international research agendas.
-He serves on multiple peer review and advisory boards, including the Medical Research Council Developmental Pathway Funding Scheme Translational Research Panel, and is an editor for the Journal of Antimicrobial Chemotherapy.
+He serves on multiple peer review and advisory boards, including the Medical Research Council Developmental Pathway Funding Scheme Board, the British Standards Institution (BSI) Biotechnology Committee, and is an editor for the Journal of Antimicrobial Chemotherapy.

-His translational research spans high-throughput screening through to candidate declaration, with co-development of enabling platforms for host-pathogen PD and infection-organoid models across malaria, TB, and viral pathogens.
+His translational research spans high-throughput screening through to candidate declaration, with co-development of enabling platforms for host–pathogen pharmacodynamics, infection-organoid models, and high-containment automated screening across malaria, tuberculosis and viral pathogens, including leadership of the Liverpool Robotic Infection Research Laboratory.

-In 2021, he received a UK Research and Innovation Innovation Scholars Award to build sustainable academic-industry partnerships.
-He maintains an active collaboration portfolio with UK SMEs and international product development partners.
+In 2021, he received a UK Research and Innovation Innovation Scholars Award to build sustainable academic–industry partnerships.
+In 2025, he was awarded the Royal Society of Tropical Medicine and Hygiene Hemingway Medal for contributions to translational research.
+He maintains an active collaboration portfolio with UK SMEs, international product development partners and public-sector stakeholders.

-As Director of LSTM’s Centre for Drugs and Diagnostics, he leads the £9.8M Research England E3 investment, advancing a skilled, interdisciplinary research workforce with a focus on early-career development and disruptive technologies to tackle global infectious disease threats.
+As Director of LSTM’s Centre for Drugs and Diagnostics, he leads the £9.8M Research England E3 investment, advancing a skilled, interdisciplinary research workforce with a focus on early-career development, disruptive technologies and translational infrastructure to tackle global infectious disease threats.

 Research interests